 Our objective is to offer opportunities for audiences to engage with emerging contemporary art practices worldwide, to which they otherwise would not have access, in social environments that encourage exploration and debate.
 IMOCA is almost entirely independent of government financing, relying upon self-funding and private sponsorships by interested cultural institutions, corporations and individuals for each exhibit and project.

 Advisors and Contributors (Past and Present)

-Kay Bear Koss is an artist, writer and curator who has worked with community-based non-profit organisations and arts projects in several different countries over the past ten years.
-Koss came to Ireland from Tucson, Arizona in 2004 to complete an MFA in Virtual Realities at NCAD, and has been exhibiting and working from Dublin ever since.
-Besides co-founding IMOCA, Kay is also the founder of Moxie Studios, a not-for-profit organization that is the largest studio and exhibition network in Ireland.
-Kay’s personal practice and research can be found at www.lostkoss.com
+Kay Bear Koss is a post-media artist and community developer who has worked on self-sustainability issues for community-based, nonprofit organisations and arts projects in several different countries over the past fifteen years.
+Kay moved to Ireland from Tucson, Arizona in 2004 to complete an MFA in Virtual Realities and Media at NCAD, and went on to found Moxie Studios and IMOCA Kay is currently pursuing doctoral research at the Universtat Politecnic Valencia.
+Her personal practice and research can be found at www.transeverythingism.com

 Stephen O’Rourke is a Dublin-based artist who has completed a BA in Fine Print and an MA in Art in the Digital World, both at NCAD.
 His main interests are the interactions between humans and machines, the transhuman movement and the lack of boundaries that go with virtual identities.
 He works in both traditional print and digital media, and now as part of the management team at Steambox, the arts research centre of IMOCA.

 Martina Bondioli completed a degree in Languages and Literature, and went on to graduate from the University of Modena and Reggio-Emilia in 2009 with a degree in Planning and Management of Cultural Activities.